Spanish police arrest man suspected in 2022 letter-bomb case | Law-Order

 Spanish police arrest man suspected in 2022 letter-bomb case

+Spanish police on Wednesday arrested a 74-year-old man suspected of sending letter-bombs in November and December to the Ukrainian and U.S. embassies, the Prime Minister's office and an arms manufacturer in Spain, the Interior Ministry said.

-Spanish police on Wednesday arrested a 74-year-old man suspected of being the sender of letter-bombs in November and December to the Ukrainian and U.S. embassies and several institutions in Spain, the Interior Ministry said.
+Spanish police on Wednesday arrested a 74-year-old man suspected of sending letter-bombs in November and December to the Ukrainian and U.S. embassies, the Prime Minister's office and an arms manufacturer in Spain, the Interior Ministry said.
+The man, a Spanish citizen, was detained in the northern town of Miranda del Ebro, and police conducted searches of his home, the ministry said in a statement, without providing further details.

+Plain clothes police spent Wednesday morning searching his third-floor apartment in a blue-collar neighbourhood of low-rise cinder-block apartment buildings, while armed officers guarded a cordon thrown up around the lane outside the property.
+The suspect was understood to still be inside the house as the searches were conducted, witnesses told reporters at the scene.
+The man used to work for the townhall of Vitoria, a large city nearby, before retiring in 2013, a city spokesperson told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)